arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 06/03/2018 14:30 (UTC)`.
+The last change was detected on `Monday 06/04/2018 07:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code